Mystogab/Mystogab/README.md

 - 👯 I’m looking to collaborate on some open source projects or GNU/Linux video content

-- 💬 Ask me about NodeJS on backend oriented side, with Typescript (learning a bit more every day)
+- 💬 Ask me about NodeJS on backend oriented side, with Typescript (learning a bit more every day) any question about JS I've worked with frameworks like: express, serverless (aws lambda), firebase (cloud functions), Restify.

 - 📫 How to reach me: You can reach me on the links above!

-- 😄 Pronouns: Mr, and for an old friends of mine, just 'The Doctor firend's'
+- 😄 Pronouns: Mr, and for an old friend of mine, just "The Doctor friend's"

 - ⚡ Fun fact: I really enjoy choir singing, ha!
 You weren't expecting it right?